pelingundogdu/mlfpm-esr9-d1.15/README.md

     │   ├── figures                  <- Generated graphics and figures to be used in reporting │   └── retrieval                <- the results of retrieval performance │
-    └── scripts						 <- THe helper scripts
+    └── scripts                      <- The helper scripts
 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>